Installing R packages without admin rights on MS Windows

-“C:\Programme Files” folder.
-That ment that R couldn’t install any packages into the default directory
+“C:Files”folder.
+That meant that R couldn’t install any packages into the default directory

 Never-mind, there is an option for that, the

 install.packages function.
 However, I have to use the same argument also in the

 library statement then as well.
 Fair enough, yet it is more convenient to set the directory somewhere globally.

 First of all I decided that I wanted to install my R packages into

 C:, a folder to which I had read/write access (replace